 - The GDPR places greater emphasis on accountability.
 This means you must have an accurate record of the data you hold, demonstrate how is was collected, and whether the collection is "lawful".

-- Furthermore, you must be able to demonstrate that you are managing personal data in a manner compliant with the regulations.
+- Furthermore, you must be able to demonstrate that you are managing data privacy and personal data in a manner compliant with the regulations.
 Firms must be able to supply, on request, the details of the data they hold and how it has been used.

 - Consent under the GDPR must be a freely given, specific, informed and unambiguous indication of the individual’s wishes.
 Law firms will need to review how they collect and record consent.